 Georgia Assault Defense Lawyer

 According to Georgia Code 16-5-20, simple assault is the most minor form of the crime.
-It occurs when one person makes an attempt to injure another person violently.
-In addition, it may also apply to instances in which the perpetrator makes threats or otherwise acts against the victim in such a way that they feel they are in immediate danger of violent injury.
+It occurs when one person attempts to cause violent injury to another.
+The charge of simple assault may also apply to instances in which the alleged perpetrator makes threats or otherwise acts against the victim in such a way that they feel they are in immediate danger of violent injury.

 - When the assault happens on public transportation